Premier Communications Group is a leading Sydney Public Relations firm.

-Due to copyright restrictions the link above displays a picture of the original site.
+Note that due to copyright restrictions the link above shows a image of the original site.

 This is a demo layout built during the holidays between teaching.
 What started as a rough test of a unique menu turned into a detailed design that used a lot of new graphical techniques.

 The aim was to create something fresh and lively without becoming frenetic.
 The header is specifically styled to give an impression of morning crispness, when — as a friend put it — “the air is new”.
 There’s subtle shadows and texture everywhere to soften colour transitions and ensure the column layout isn’t dominant.

 Many thanks to the photographers of the beautiful Creative Commons Flickr images (credited in the page).
 I plan to update this demo later with JS features and the unique menu dropdowns originally conceived (updated 2010 01 30).

 A Difference of Layout is standards-compliant and conforms to accessibility guidelines.

 This is a demonstration page I designed and built while experimenting with Blueprint, a CSS “framework”.

 There’s still a couple of additions I’d like to make, such as finding a good image to balance the right hand side (using the same “box-breaking” style as the left).
 The site works perfectly in all five major browsers, with Webkit & Opera 9.5 receiving extra styling such as shadows.

 This is my first public page that uses Creative Commons imagery sourced from Flickr.
 Many thanks to the photographers credited in the page, and to the Blueprint team for making consistent vertical rhythm so easy.
 This demo will change over time to include new design elements (updated 2008 06 04).